napari/napari.github.io/0.7.0/_sources/plugins/advanced_topics/npe2_migration_guide.md

 ## The npe2 adapter

-Starting with napari v0.4.17+ napari will begin allowing users to use their npe1 plugins as if they were npe2 plugins using a "npe1 -> npe2 adaptor" (this option is at `Preferences > Plugins > Use npe2 adaptor`)
+Starting with napari v0.4.17+ napari has been allowing users to use their npe1 plugins as if they were npe2 plugins using a "npe1 -> npe2 adaptor".

-When this option is enabled and a plugin using the legacy plugin manager API is loaded for the first time, the plugin will be imported as usual and contributions will be discovered.
+When a plugin using the legacy plugin manager API is loaded for the first time, the plugin will be imported as usual and contributions will be discovered.
 A "shim" npe2 manifest representing the plugin's contributions will be created and cached locally.
 On all future launches of napari, that cached manifest will be used and the plugin will *not* be imported immediately when napari boots.

+With napari v0.7.0, legacy npe1 plugins will **only** be usable through this adaptor; plugins relying on import-time behaviour may malfunction.

 ### Benefits